-Figure 74.
+Figure 82.
 The page for adding a new group of ports.

 Parameter Description Name A name for the group for easier identification.
 You can specify any name.
-LANs The list of available internal interfaces is displayed in the left column of the line.
-Use the button ==> to select interfaces.
-The selected interfaces will be displayed in the right column of the field.
+LANs The list of available internal interfaces is displayed in the left drop-down list.
+Use the button ==> to move interfaces to the right drop-down list.
 WANs WAN connections to which the new group will be assigned.
-WAN connections of PPPoA and IPoA type cannot be added to groups.
-Use the button ==> to select WAN connections.
-The selected connections will be displayed in the right column of the field.
+WAN connections of PPPoA and IPoA type cannot be added to groups .
+Use the button ==> to move WAN connections to the right dropdown list.